-7. Look approachable.
+7. Appear approachable.
 When you’re attending networking events, think about your body language and posture.
 Feeling tense?
 Take a few deep breaths, some energised stretches and put the experience into perspective.
 You’re more likely to build professional connections if you stay calm and appear approachable at networking events.

 9. Get online.
 Social media sites are also a great way to build up your network, and many introverts would feel more comfortable chatting to new people from behind a screen at home or in your office space.
 If attending a networking event is too nerve-wracking, try a better solution to networking for introverts: connecting with people online via LinkedIn or other online networking platforms.

 We live and work in a digital economy and online networking – via social media – is now arguably as effective as meeting face to face, you can interact with other businesses, build your brand and showcase what you do while never leaving your front room.
 Social media is not without problems, but it is an extraordinary platform for people who are more introverted and can be a powerful tool for you and your business.

 10. Create your own.
 If being in a formal networking environment is too much, then maybe create your own event in a place where you feel comfortable.
 You could meet at a pub, or a café, or in a shared office space – with two people or 20.
 You can talk exclusively about business or just get to know everyone and have a chat about last night’s football.
 The point is that you can create networking events that work for you and give you the best possible chance of generating business leads.
 It’s also a good idea to tailor your networking event to your business.

 Professional networking is useful in many different careers, and it’s an important skill to master – even if you’re an introvert!